Anastasio Bustamante: Second presidency

-With the fall of Santa Anna however, Bustamante was now the most high-profile conservative in the nation, and after the disastrous presidency of Jose Justo Corro, congress voted to offer Bustamante the presidency which he accepted on April 12, 1837.
-He accepted, and published a proclamation explaining that he had left his peaceful retirement in Europe to offer his services to the nation in their struggle against Texas.
+With the fall of Santa Anna however, Bustamante was now the most high-profile conservative in the nation, and after the disastrous presidency of Jose Justo Corro, which had been unable to prevent the loss of Texas, congress voted to offer Bustamante the presidency which he accepted on 12 April 1837.
+He accepted, and published a proclamation explaining that he had left his peaceful retirement in Europe to offer his services to the nation in their struggle against the rebellious province of Texas.
 He lamented that there was a lack of funds to pursue this end, and promised to pursue impartial justice, and the good of the country.

-He chose Joaquin Lebrija as the minister of the treasury, Mariano Michelena as minister of war, Manuel de la Pena y Pena as minister of the interior and Luis Gonzaga Cuevas, known to be an associate of Bustamante's previous minister Lucas Alamán, as minister of relations.
+He chose Joaquin Lebrija as the minister of the treasury, José Mariano Michelena as minister of war, Manuel de la Peña y Peña as minister of the interior and Luis Gonzaga Cuevas, known to be an associate of Bustamante's previous minister Lucas Alamán, as minister of relations.

-Shortly after the inauguration, news arrived that the Spanish government had recognized Mexican independence, in a treaty concluded at Madrid with the Mexican plenipotentiary, Miguel Santa Maria on December 28, 1836.
-The treaty was ratified by the Mexican congress on May, 1837.
+Shortly after the inauguration, news arrived that the Spanish government had recognized Mexican independence, in a treaty concluded at Madrid with the Mexican plenipotentiary, Miguel Santa Maria on 28 December 1836.
+The treaty was ratified by the Mexican congress in May 1837.

-Minor revolts against the government broke out at San Luis Potosí and Rio Verde, but were suppressed.
+Minor revolts against the government broke out at San Luis Potosí, but were suppressed.
 Esteban Moctezuma who had played a key role in Bustamante's first overthrow, was killed during the government's reprisals.

 Pastry War

-A grave crisis now began to develop in regards to French financial claims.
-France had long been attempting to negotiate the settlement of damages its citizens had experience in Mexican civil conflicts.
-One of the claims came from a Mexico City baker whose bakery had been sacked during the violence that had accompanied the 1828 elections, which would end up giving the subsequent conflict its name.
-Diplomatic talks broke down on January, 1838, and French warships arrived in Veracruz on March.
+Months of blockade and the military occupation of the Port of Veracruz would now follow stemming from French financial claims.
+France had long been attempting to negotiate settlements of damages experienced by its citizens during Mexican conflicts.
+The claims of a French baker based in Mexico City would end up giving the subsequent conflict its name.

+Diplomatic talks over the matter broke down in January 1838, and French warships arrived in Veracruz in March.
 A French ultimatum was rejected and France declared that it would now blockade the Mexican ports.
-Another round of negotiations broke down and the French began to bombard Veracruz on November 27.
-The Fortress of San Juan de Ullua could not withstand the French artillery and surrendered the following day, and the Mexican government responded by declaring war and expelling all French citizens.
+Another round of negotiations broke down and the French began to bombard Veracruz on 27 November.
+The Fortress of San Juan de Ulúa could not withstand the French artillery and surrendered the following day, and the Mexican government responded by declaring war.
+Santa Anna, who had been disgraced after recognizing Texan independence, emerged from his private life at Manga de Clavo to lead troops against the French, being given a command by the Mexican government.

-On December 5, three French divisions were sent to land at Veracruz to capture the forts of Santiago, Concepción, and to arrest Santa Anna.
+On 5 December, three French divisions were sent to land at Veracruz to capture the forts of Santiago, Concepcion, and to arrest Santa Anna.
 The forts were captured, but the division tasked with finding Santa Anna was fought off at the barracks of La Merced.
 Santa Anna lost a leg in the fighting which gained him much public sympathy after the disgrace he suffered for losing in Texas.
-Nonetheless, the French had effective control of Veracruz and the results of the war so far led to Bustamante's cabinet to resign.
+Nonetheless the French had effective control of Veracruz and the results of the war so far led to Bustamante’s cabinet to resign.